Transnistria Governorate: Siege of Odessa

 During the first week of the advance, in mid-August 1941, Romanian forces took over all of the region, except for a small area around Odessa, without a fight.
 At the time, the Romanians had 60,000 soldiers to conquer the city from its 34,000 defenders.
 However, the organization was so poor, and the command was so superficial, that the initial assault on the city failed, resulting in a siege.
 Exploiting this success, the Soviets bolstered the cities defenses with naval marines, warships and paratroopers.
-Multiple attempts by the Romanian Fourth Army failed and a siege ensured.
+Multiple assaults by the Romanian Fourth Army failed and a siege ensured.
 German forces were brought into the reinforce the attackers and eventually in October 1941 after two months of fighting, the Romanian army took control of the city.
 Casualties were significant with Romanian losses standing at 90,020 casualties.

 Once Romanian troops entered Odessa, they established the headquarters of two of their divisions in the local NKVD building.
 However, the building was mined by the Soviets, who blew it up, killing over 61 troops, including 16 officers and one general.
 In reprisal, Ion Antonescu ordered the arrest and massacre of civilians suspected of aiding the Red Army.
 When it became clear that identifying individuals directly responsible for the incident would be almost impossible, Antonescu ordered the shooting of Jews.
 The massacre that followed resulted in 100,000 civilians killed, the majority of whom had nothing to do with the military action.
 A further number of Odessa Jews were deported to ghettos and concentration camps in the northern half of the region.

 A Soviet partisan movement was active in the Odessa catacombs from October 1941 to 1944 with varying levels of activity.
 Romanian troops attempted to flush the partisans out with chemical weapons and by sealing off as many exits as they could.
 The catacombs were never completely cleared, however the impact of these partisan movements were not significant.